olekenneth/drpublish-imbo-app/README.md

 The configuration file should have the name `config.php` and must be placed in the `config/` folder under the application root.

+## Developing

+Should you want to update the Imbo client to a new version, you will have to re-package a bundle that also includes the metadata extension.
+This can done by simply running `npm install`, then `npm run browserify`.

 ## License
 Copyright (c) 2014-2015, Verdens Gang AS and Aptoma AS